lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

     BeagleY-AI boot penguins

-When prompted, log in using the updated login credentials you updated during the USB tethering step.
+When prompted, login using the credentials you updated during :ref:`beagley-ai-boot-media` prepration step.

 ..
 Important:: You can not update login credentials at this step, you must update them during boot media (software image) micrSD card flashing or USB tethering step!